flatcar-archive/flatcar-docs/os/booting-on-digitalocean.md

-# Running CoreOS Container Linux on DigitalOcean
+# Running Flatcar Linux on DigitalOcean

 ## Choosing a channel